jacobrdz77/jacobrdz77/README.md

 # Hello I'm Jacob,
 ### a Full Stack Web Developer
+- 🌱 I'm currently building selfwork, a full stack application using React, Nextjs, and TypeScript.
 - 👀 I’m interested in landing a position as a Frontend Developer.
-- 🌱 I'm currently building selfwork, a full stack application using Nextjs and TypeScript.
 - 😊 I enjoy listening to music and reading books.

 <!-- ## Contact